damonkukreja/ecommerce-revenue-dashboard/README.md

 ## Files

-- `cleaning_data.ipynb` — Python notebook used for cleaning and preparing the dataset
+- `data_cleaning.py` — Python script used for cleaning and preparing the dataset
 - `dashboard_screenshot.png` — screenshot of the final Tableau dashboard
 - `sample_cleaned_retail.csv` — sample of the cleaned dataset used for dashboarding